slatedocs/slate/source/includes/administration/_environments.md

 `user`<br/>*[User](#administration-users)* | A member of the environmment<br/>*includes*: `id`, `firstName`, `lastName`, `userName` and `email`
 `metadata.membership`<br/>*UUID* | "All" if automatically added from the ALL_ORG_USERS membership.
 "Many" if added manually to the org.

+You will need to either be owner on the environment or have the `Admin environments` permission to execute this operation.

 ### Add member

 `POST /environments/:id/members`